 One person I spoke with, who was writing for various zines at the time and helping run club nights, knew Hannant from the DJ circuit.
 “Beaumont was on a mission and the papers played him.
 But he didn’t seem himself.
 I knew an intelligent guy, a serious artist, but he had a sense of humour.
 I remember reading some of his comments and thinking, oh, that’s a bit harsh…some people on the scene just ignored him after that.
 Then later I see he’s working with Bjork and that American singer and I thought, brilliant.
 It was different to what people expected, but so what?
 I think he was doing what he wanted.”

-The reason I even bring up this business with the press is that it seems connected with a significant creative shift: working solo was driving him mad and he wanted and needed to collaborate more.
+Indeed, this unpleasant business with the press seems connected with a deeper need for change: working solo was driving him mad and he wanted and needed to collaborate more.
 Looking back a few years later in an interview with Carl Loben, he suggested that the life of a solo artist eventually made him take himself too seriously.
 “At times, I tried to really get into what I was doing, analyse everything, and it just failed.
 You have to take a step back and start writing afresh.
 If you analyse everything you go up your own arse.
 Try to polish everything and you start to lose the plot.
 Working with someone else stops you going that bit too far.”

 So more diversity and collaboration was the future, and there was plenty more music to come.